Signed in as:

 Structured roles supporting work at sea

-Expedition Audacity offers research residencies for early-career researchers and recent graduates whose projects benefit from live marine field conditions.
+Expedition Audacity offers research residencies for early-career and next generation researchers whose work benefits from direct access to marine field environments.

 We provide: